xiahaa/MATLAB/homography_filter/readme.md

 ### use homography matrix as measurement

+> Dynamic estimation of homography transformations on the special linear group for visual servo control

 2. unknown group velocity: but assume it is constant (done);

 ### use point correspondence as measurement

+> Hamel, Tarek, et al. "Homography estimation on the special linear group based on direct point correspondence."
+2011 50th IEEE Conference on Decision and Control and European Control Conference.
+IEEE, 2011.

 3. unknown group velocity: but assume it is constant (done);

-4. unknown group velocity: assume the group undergoes rigid motion (not yet complemented);
+4. unknown group velocity: assume the group undergoes rigid motion (done);